apache/ozone/hadoop-hdds/docs/content/feature/S3-Multi-Tenancy.md

 4. Tenant admin are able to assign new users to the tenant.
    - They can even assign new tenant admins in their tenant, if they are delegated tenant admins, which is the default.
 See the usage below for more details.
    - Note that tenant admins still need to use Ozone tenant CLI to assign new users to the tenant.
-     - On a Kerberized cluster, once tenant admins get the Kerberos TGT (via `kinit`), they can run `user assign` command to assign new users.
-OzoneManager will recognize that they are the tenant admins and allow the user to do so in their tenants.
+     - Once tenant admins get the Kerberos TGT (via `kinit`), they can run `user assign` command to assign new users.
+Ozone Manager will recognize that they are the tenant admins and allow the user to do so in their tenants.
 5. After that, users can use any S3-compatible client (awscli, Python boto3 library, etc.) to access the buckets in the tenant volume via S3 Gateway using the generated key pairs.